Nextiles/documentation/software/sdk-installation.md

     }

     ```
-    And now after disconnecting, if you want to verify, you can use `sdk.getConnectedDevicesListInDeviceForm` function, which is mentioned above to see if the device is no longer available in the list.
+    And now after disconnecting, use `sdk.getConnectedDevicesListInDeviceForm` function to verify if the device is disconnected.
+It's the same method mentioned above to check if the device is no longer available in the list.